aws-powertools/powertools-lambda-python/docs/utilities/streaming.md

 ## Key Features

 * Simple interface to stream data from S3, even when the data is larger than memory
-* Read your S3 file using the patterns you already know to deal with files in Python
+* Read your S3 file using the patterns you already know when dealing with files in Python
-* Includes common transformations to data stored in S3, like Gzip and CSV deserialization
+* Includes common transformations to data stored in S3, like gunzip and CSV deserialization
 * Build your own data transformation and add it to the pipeline

 ## Background